Join the Oxford Bach Choir!

 Yes, please do!
 You are welcome to come along to any of our rehearsals except for those closest to the concert.
 Contact Pia, firstname.lastname@example.org, to arrange this.

 What are the membership fees?

-Full-time students are currently free.
-A reduced rate may be offered if there is difficulty paying the full amount and part year membership is also available.
+A discount rate may be offered if there is difficulty paying the full amount.

 What about the social side of the choir?

 Choirs are a great way to meet like-minded people and each rehearsal is followed by an informal get together in a nearby pub.
 We have social events through the year, and we also participate in Oxford University’s open weekend for alumni.

 Most definitely.
 In any way, however small.
 If you have any skills that might be useful, please speak to one of the Trustees when you join.